klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model-usage.rst

 Step 2
 ~~~~~~

-Customize variable settings in the cfg file.
+Customize variable settings in the cfg files.
-We recommend that the user makes these modifications on a copy of the file from the repo, to be able to preserve the settings for a particular application of the solver, and to avoid conflicts if the repo copy is updated.
+We recommend that the user makes these modifications on copies of these files from the repo, to be able to preserve the settings for a particular application of the solver, and to avoid conflicts if the repo copy is updated.
 The following variables are the most likely to need to be set by the user:

 * ``workdir``: directory where solver generated files are stored